Finding Success as a Transfer

 Nicholas Sypherd (they/them)

-Transfer Center’s Services
+Transfer Student Center’s Services

-“To me, the Transfer Center is more than the sum of its parts,” they said.
+“To me, the Transfer Student Center is more than the sum of its parts,” they said.
 “We offer things such as a community space for studying, making friends, having lunch, or guidance counseling with our fantastic counselors”

 Alongside having a safe space for transfers, the center offers academic resources such as the transition course for the jump from community college to Berkeley-level coursework and the that pairs current community college students with a transfer student mentor.
 Many of my friends have vouched that the transition course was helpful for their first semester at Berkeley.
-There are also community-based programs such as the Transfer OSOS that provide resources and space for Latinx-identifying people.
+There are also community-based programs such as the Transfer Osos that provide resources and space for Latinx-identifying people.
 Nicholas reminds me that even if you’re not in a program, it’s beneficial just to experience the space.

 “While this list is long,” they added, ”I don’t think it encompasses the joy and fun maintained in the center.
 I, along with my peers, have made so many friends and relationships with the transfer students that come into the center.
 It genuinely feels like a community (even if you just come for the free printing).
 In sum, it’s a place where we transfers can feel seen, valued, and represented on campus.”